 You’ve seen the ads: “Start a T-shirt brand with no inventory!
 70% margin!
 Passive income!”
 Most of those pitches are selling a course on top of a POD platform that keeps 80–90% of the gross.
 The actual margins on off-the-shelf POD sites like Printful or Printify, once you factor in blanks, print cost, and shipping, are closer to 20–30% — and that’s before you’ve spent a dollar on ads.

 There’s a better version in 2026.
-The supplier ecosystem has matured to the point where a small brand can clear 55–70% margin on their own blanks by splitting the job: buy wholesale blanks direct from a dropship supplier, have them plain-packed to a local print shop, and let the print shop handle decoration and order fulfillment.
+The supplier ecosystem has matured to the point where a small brand can clear 55–70% margin on their own blanks by splitting the job: buy wholesale blanks direct, have them plain-packed to a local print shop, and let the print shop handle decoration and order fulfillment.
 You never touch a box.
 Here’s how.

 The 5-step playbook